 Acquisition of learning skills:

-for each topic students will start from a description of the problem and critically analyse solutions.
+for each topic students will start from a description of the problem and critically analyze solutions.

 Assessment methods and criteria

-Written exam plus computer use of econometric software.
+Oral exam, including computer use of an econometric software.

-The final mark is out of maximum of 30, and will be calculated as follows:
+The final score is at maximum of 30, and will be calculated as follows: